benjaminoakes/www.benjaminoakes.com/mental_antidotes.md

 - In most cases: identify why.
 Listen to any coincidental thoughts for clues if it's not clear.
    - In some cases, depression can be misserved by identifying the reason.
 Focus on improving the mental state.

-### In general

-- Make an effort to notice good things.
-Think good thoughts and more good thoughts will follow.
-This is key for avoiding depressive states.
+Also, make a point to generate happiness.

 ## Emotions

 There are 5 basic emotions:

-- Happiness
+- Happiness (see above to generate)
 - Sadness
 - Anger
 - Fear
 - Disgust

 Each can be further subdivided.

+### Happiness

+How to generate:

+- Make an effort to notice good things.
+Think good thoughts and more good thoughts will follow.
+This is key for avoiding depressive states.
+- Do less.
+[Stop Running](https://www.youtube.com/watch?v=Qch5ISD9Bxo) from thing to thing.
+- Practice mindfulness

 ### Anger